MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-M-Grievances-Coverage-Determinations-Redeterminations-Reconsiderations/section-423.578.md

 (3) An enrollee or the enrollee's prescribing physician or other prescriber may file a request for an exception.

-(4) A prescribing physician or other prescriber must provide an oral or written supporting statement that the preferred drug for the treatment of the enrollee's conditions -
+(4) A prescribing physician or other prescriber must provide an oral or written supporting statement that the preferred drug(s) for the treatment of the enrollee's condition -

 (i) Would not be as effective for the enrollee as the requested drug;